hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/06_qc_running_fastqc_sbatch.md

 ## Moving files to our results directory
 mv *fastqc* ../results/fastqc/
 ```
 > **NOTE:** These are the same commands we used in the interactive session.
-Since we are writing them as a script, the `tab` completion function will not work here.
+Since we are writing them in a script, the `tab` completion function will not work here.
 So be aware of any potential typos!

 Once done with your script, click `esc` to exit the INSERT mode.
 Then save and quit the script by typing `:wq`.
-You may double check your script by typing `cat mov10_fastqc.run`.
+You may double check your script by typing `less mov10_fastqc.run`.
 Now, if everything looks good, let's submit the job to the slurm:

 ```bash
 $ sbatch mov10_fastqc.run